 That’s spring break for students in the United States.

 If your city frequently gets visitors from Japan, England, and Germany (and you can do market research to find this out), then you need to know when their school holidays are.
 Schools in Europe typically go year round, with short breaks for summer and for holidays such as Christmas.

-To find out when school holidays take place in Europe, you can check out this site.
+To find out when school holidays take place in Europe, simply do a Google search.

 There are other times of the year where you can raise your rates.
 Does your city have a week-long festival to bring tourists into town, for example?
 If so, raise your rates for that week.

 To cite just a couple of examples, Cheyenne, Wyoming holds Frontier Days during the last full week of July.
 People come from all over the country to attend Frontier Days — and some folks come from around the world.

 In Albuquerque during the first week of October, there’s the International Balloon Fiesta, which brings hot air balloon enthusiasts from every state in the Union and plenty of foreign countries, too.

 St. Paul, Minnesota has a winter carnival that begins in late January and runs to early February.
 Fans of winter sports and art pour into the city during this time.